syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/140_Python/003_Fetcher_style_Python_sources.md

 syslogng.LogFetcher class, and must implement at least the fetch method.
 Multiple inheritance is allowed, but only for pure Python super classes.

-For fetcher-style Python sources, syslog-ng OSE handles the event loop and the scheduling automatically.
+For fetcher-style Python sources, {{ site.product.short_name }} handles the event loop and the scheduling automatically.
 You can use simple blocking server/client libraries to receive or fetch logs.